 It was different in the Roman Empire, which testifies to the uniqueness of Rome.
 Anyone who found himself there regardless of the circumstances became a Roman, without even being a citizen.
 He accepted the style of being, language, customs.
 He gave Roman names to his children, he accepted religion and everything else.
 This does not mean that he forgot who he is, but the desire to be a Roman was so large that he did not expose his roots, and emphasized that he is a citizen of the Empire on a scale that does not exist today among emigrants.

 Can you find remains of other cultures of people living in the Empire area among the ruins of Roman cities?
 Finding such residues is very difficult and there are very few of them.
-Many today’s emigrants try to preserve their national identity; in ancient Rome, stranges did not care too much of their origins.
+Many today’s emigrants try to preserve their national identity; in ancient Rome, stranges did not care too much about their origins.
 He wanted to be more Roman than the Romans themselves.
 The Romans were also somewhat open to innovations from other countries, but not because they had to, but for purely practical reasons.
 They took on culture, for example, Greece and its material achievements, and then enriched it with their achievements, and as we know they were really impressive.
 Rome had nothing to be ashamed of.
-They also accepted beliefs, not only Greek, but also other nations.
+They also accepted beliefs, not only Greek but also other nations.
 For example, the worship of Mithra, the solar god of the East who came to Rome from India via Persia, or worship of the goddess Isis from Egypt.